Nurturing Ourselves

 • Strengthen this nurturing energy by giving yourself something beautiful to admire.
 Flowers, with their delicate aroma, colorful petals and soft energy, are a perfect choice.

 • Take intentional action.
-What’s one small thing you can do for yourself every day to make a deposit into your “Self-Nurturing Cup”?
+What’s one small thing you can do for yourself every day to make a deposit into your “self-nurturing cup”?

 Previous